zmousm/ubnt-nagios-plugins/README.md

 - AirMAX (http://www.ubnt.com/airmax) and
 - AirFiber (http://www.ubnt.com/airfiber)

-AirMAX implicitly supports only point-to-point links, i.e. an AP with a single STA.
+AirMAX plugin implicitly supports only point-to-point links, i.e. an AP with a single STA.
 AirFiber is point-to-point anyway; only AF24 is supported (the only model available at the time of this writing).

 The plugins login to the device's web interface (a read-only account